 Determining if you have facet joint syndrome

-Facet joint syndrome symptoms can mirror those of a herniated disc.
+With facet joint syndrome symptoms can mirror those of a herniated disc.
 Your doctor can confirm a facet joint syndrome diagnosis by injecting an anesthetic and an anti-inflammatory in the joint.
 X-ray fluoroscopy is used to ensure the injection is accurately placed into your facet joint.
 Fluoroscopy is a form of medical imaging showing a streaming X-ray image on a monitor in real-time.
-During a fluoroscopic procedure for facet joint syndrome, a special dye is injected before any medication is administered.
-They dye is visible under x-ray, and helps ensure the injection is placed accurately.
+During a fluoroscopic procedure a special dye is injected before any medication is administered.
+The dye is visible under x-ray, and helps ensure the injection is placed accurately.
 Once the injection is completed, your pain will be monitored within 20 to 30 minutes post-injection and over the course of the week.
 If your pain levels drop significantly after the treatment, you have facet joint syndrome.
-If your pain is unchanged, your facet join may not be the source of your back pain.
+If your pain is unchanged, your facet joint may not be the source of your back pain.

 “Facet joint injections are considered to be minimally invasive,” notes Nichols.
 “In experienced hands, it should not be any more invasive than an injection into any other joint.
 Because your doctor uses X-ray to guide the needle, you can also be sure that only the intended structures will be injected.
 The injection itself typically only takes a few minutes, though you will have to arrive early and then be observed after the procedure for a while.
 All in all, this can take up an hour or two of your day.”